 Additional Costs Most People Forget

-The developer account fees are just the beginning.
-Here are the real costs that add up after you click “Publish”:
+The account fees are just the start.
+Here’s what actually adds up after you hit “Publish”:

 Screenshots and Promotional Graphics

-For the Play Store feature graphic and any promotional assets for the App Store, add another ₹3,000-₹10,000.
+For the Play Store feature graphic and any App Store promo assets, add another ₹3,000 to ₹10,000.

 App Store Optimization (ASO) Tools